funaro/Documentation/REDCap Migration Weekend Overview - REDCap Team Coordination.md

 **Sunday March 21:**
-- Live test of alternate 'redcap.med.yale.edu' https - (if all else is going well...or else skip this.)
+- Live test of alt 'redcap.med.yale.edu' https - (if all else is going well...or else skip this.)
 This means change the Home Page setting, so the Banner Module works.
-- 1st live application test of alt DNS.

 **@Data Managers Team:**